 Individual vaulters will enter the arena one at a time and may enter unobtrusively whilst the previous vaulter is performing.
 The vaulter will salute the Judge after the bell to begin has been rung and will salute after their performance.
 The Freestyle is scored according to Artistic and Exercise.

 11.3.2 Artistic Score - Individual

-The maximum score is 10.
-Decimals are allowed.
-As per Individual page 25.
 The vaulter must leave the barrel immediately after the bell has rung (within 3 seconds).
 If not, the artistic score will be reduced by 1.0.

 11.3.3 Exercise Score- Individual